0x471/o1js-mrln/README.md

-# Protokit starter-kit

-This repository is a monorepo aimed at kickstarting application chain development using the Protokit framework.
+# MRLN: Rate Limiting Nullifier on Mina

+## What is RLN?
+Rate Limiting Nullifier enables on-chain spam and DoS preventation using Shamir's Secret Sharing.
+For more details you can check out: https://rate-limiting-nullifier.github.io/rln-docs/what_is_rln.html

+## RLN on Ethereum by PSE
+- RLN Circuit in Circom: https://github.com/Rate-Limiting-Nullifier/circom-rln
+- RLN Contract in Solidity: https://github.com/Rate-Limiting-Nullifier/rln-contract

 ## Quick start

-The monorepo contains 1 package and 1 app:
+The repo contains 1 package:

-- `packages/chain` contains everything related to your app-chain
+- `packages/chain` contains everything related to the RLN app-chain
-- `apps/web` contains a demo UI that connects to your locally hosted app-chain sequencer

 **Prerequisites:**